kyracho/kyracho/README.md

 **Authentication:** Auth0

-I have hands-on experience with numerical analysis and machine learning tools.
+I have hands-on experience with numerical analysis and machine learning.

 I contribute to source projects often, particularly Kibana and Matplotlib!